-Over \$1,000,000,000 (\$1 Billion) has been invested in the light rail system in the Sacramento region.
+Over \$1 billion has been invested in the light rail system in the Sacramento region.
 Light rail stations cannot easily, or for a low cost, be relocated to different locations.
-The areas nearest to light rail stations (within $\frac{1}{2}$ mile) that are walkable and bikeable represent the areas of the City where there is the greatest potential of return on investment if high-density housing and job-intensive uses are implemented.
+The areas nearest to light rail stations (within 1⁄2 mile) that are walkable and bikeable represent the areas of the City where there is the greatest potential of return on investment if high-density housing and job-intensive uses are implemented.
+The proposed light rail extension to the Sacramento International Airport (Green Line) is currently undergoing environmental review and is anticipated to begin operating around the year 2030.

-Despite the existence of the Transit Overlay Zone (which has been applied to the 65th Street and Del Paso Boulevard areas), conditional use permit requirements, and targeted development standards for uses within 1/4 mile of a light rail station, the City frequently receives and approves development applications for auto-centric land uses near light rail stations.
-While such uses may provide near-term employment and economic benefits, they compromise long-term goals found in the City's General Plan and complicate the ability of the City to meet these goals, particularly since uses incompatible with transit may operate indefinitely if the use is not vacated.
-The proposed Transit-Oriented Development Ordinance is a first step in halting auto-centric land uses while encouraging higher employment and housing densities near light rail stations.
+Despite the existence of the Transit Overlay Zone (which has been applied to the 65th Street and Del Paso Boulevard areas), conditional use permit requirements, and targeted development standards for uses within 1⁄2 mile of a light rail station, the City frequently receives and approves development applications for auto-centric land uses near light rail stations.
+While such uses may provide near-term employment and economic benefits, they compromise long-term goals found in the City's 2035 General Plan, particularly since uses incompatible with transit may operate indefinitely if the use is not vacated.
+The proposed transit-oriented development ordinance is a first step in halting auto-centric land uses while encouraging higher employment and housing densities near light rail stations.